SandwichGouda/Data/README.md

 - **This part has to be re-processed, and studied hands-on with a shell**
 - The `CHROOT_DIR` (or simply chroot directory) is a directory that serves as the root directory for a program or user, but only within a restricted environment.
 It’s used when executing a chroot (short for "change root") command, which changes the apparent root directory for a running process and its children.
 - It's useful for
-  * Isolating Processes: By restricting a process to a specified directory, it creates a separate environment, effectively “jailing” the process so that it can’t access files or directories outside of its specified `CHROOT_DIR`.
+  * Isolating Processes: By restricting a process to a specified directory, it creates a separate environment, effectively "jailing" the process so that it can’t access files or directories outside of its specified `CHROOT_DIR`.
   * Enhancing Security: Commonly used for security purposes, especially for running potentially risky or unknown applications.
 For example, web servers, FTP servers, and other services can run within a chroot jail to minimize damage from potential security vulnerabilities.
   * Testing and Development: Developers can set up different versions of libraries and dependencies in `CHROOT_DIR` without affecting the main operating system environment.
 It’s a safer way to test and debug software.
   * System Recovery: chroot can be used to "enter" a separate Linux installation, such as when you need to repair a system from a live CD by accessing it from within a chroot environment.